Multivalence/Mee6_dashutility-Windows/README.md

 # Mee6 Dashboard Utility (Windows)
 Adds and Removes bad words in Bulk.
 Designed only for Mee6.

+Please note that I am not associated with mee6 in any way and this is a third party program.
+You are responsible for any problems this may cause to your computer.
+Download at your own risk.

 # Dependencies
 - python3.7
 - selenium